ivx/ears/README.md

 Ears.configure do |config|
   config.rabbitmq_url = 'amqp://user:password@myrmq:5672'
   config.connection_name = 'My Consumer'
-  config.recover_from_connection_close = false, # optional configuration, defaults to true if not set config.recovery_attempts = 3 # optional configuration, defaults to 10, Bunny::Session would have been nil
+  config.recover_from_connection_close = false # optional configuration, defaults to true if not set config.recovery_attempts = 3 # optional configuration, defaults to 10, Bunny::Session would have been nil
 end
 ```